The Convervative 60/40 Portfolio Split is Dead!

 There are no open enrollment periods for private insurance, and there are also no mandatory coverages, meaning pre-existing conditions can result in a decline in coverage.

-Private insurance can be less expensive than marketplace plans for healthy individuals, but it is important to know what is covered.
 You want to be sure there is a catastrophic safety net.
 The last thing you want is to be diagnosed with cancer or a serious condition only to find out you are only covered to $500,000.

 Know your coverage and know when your coverage ends.
 You don’t want to be without coverage and unable to enroll in a marketplace plan as losing coverage does not qualify for a special enrollment period so you would have to wait for the open enrollment period.

 The Convervative 60/40 Portfolio Split is Dead!
 These companies are not insurance, they do not have a contractual obligation to pay claims, it is based on the integrity of the company and the funds available.
 They can be great and we have seen them pay large expenses, but it can take time.
 The bottom line is you need to understand how it works and be okay with it if you go this route.